La Muerte (album)

 La Muerte (Spanish for "The Death") is the sixth studio album by Dutch death metal band Gorefest.
+It was Recorded in July 2005 at Excess Studios in Rotterdam, Holland, Netherlands.

-It was released in 2005 via Nuclear Blast.
+Mixed in August 2005 at Antfarm Studio in Aarhus, Denmark.
+Produced by Gorefest released in 2005 via Nuclear Blast.
 It was also released by Night of the Vinyl Dead in May 2006 as a double black vinyl with a colour insert, limited to 500 hand-numbered copies.